Sunday, October 4, 2020

 Darker Than You Think by Jack Williamson was published in hardcover by Fantasy Press in 1948.
 The jacket art is supposed to depict the transformation of a human into a TIGER, and was produced in watercolor and gouache by A. J. Donnell.
 The first paperback edition was published by Lancer in 1963, with cover art by Ed Emshwiller.
 It was then republished by Dell in 1979 with cover art by Rowena Morrill.
 Her art actually depicted the transformation.
 And last by certainly not least, Bluejay Books issued their edition in 1984, with cover art by David G. Klein (sorry I don't have a better image).

-"Dr. Mondrick's expedition returned from the Gobi Desert with an iron-bound chest and a haunting burden of dread.
+Lancer edition: 'Dr. Mondrick's expedition returned from the Gobi Desert with an iron-bound chest and a haunting burden of dread.
 Will Barbee, a reporter covering the return for his newspaper, meets gorgeous April Bell, who claims to be a reporter for a rival sheet.
 But there are times when she seems more than human.
-Will gets a story far stranger than he expects... and becomes involved in a desperate drama of dark human conflict and darker victory." --- Lancer edition.
+Will gets a story far stranger than he expects... and becomes involved in a desperate drama of dark human conflict and darker victory.'

-"Professor Mondrick brought proof of it from the depths of Asia... but something silenced him forever before he could reveal it.
+Dell edition: 'Professor Mondrick brought proof of it from the depths of Asia... but something silenced him forever before he could reveal it.
 Mondrick's wife and his three disciples carried on his crusade... but something brought ghastly death to three of them and branded the fourth a murderer.
-Newsman Will Barbee was dreadfully afraid that he knew what the something was... and that he was part of it." --- Dell edition.
+Newsman Will Barbee was dreadfully afraid that he knew what the something was... and that he was part of it.'

-Man-Eater by Ted Willis was published in hardcover by William Morrow in 1976.
-The jacket art depicts a TIGER, and was produced by Honi Werner.
-The UK hardcover was published in 1977 by The Book Club Associates, with jacket art by Tom Adams.
-The paperback edition that followed was published in 1977 by Pan Books--its cover artist remains unknown.
+Man-Eater by Ted Willis was published in hardback by William Morrow in 1976, with jacket art created by Honi Werner.
+The UK hardback was published in 1977 by The Book Club Associates, with jacket art by Tom Adams.
+Pan published the UK's first paperback edition in 1977, however its cover artist is unknown.
 Bantam issued the first US paperback edition in 1977, with cover art by Lou Feck.
+All of the covers depict a BENGAL TIGER.
+Willis's outstanding novel was made into a rather excellent 1978 CBS made-for-TV film titled, Maneaters are Loose

-"Someone unlocked the cage and set a pair of tigers loose on the unsuspecting countryside.
+Bantam edition: 'Someone unlocked the cage and set a pair of tigers loose on the unsuspecting countryside.
 The first victim was a philandering husband on lovers' lane.
 The next was a girl who wandered too far from her picnic.
 Suddenly the suburb exploded with horror, exposing the raw passions and vicious secrets locked inside the quiet community.
-While outside, the cats continued to prowl..." --- Bantam edition.
+While outside, the cats continued to prowl..'

 Caracal by Guy N. Smith was published in paperback by New English Library (UK) in 1980.
 The cover art depicts a CARACAL, and was produced by David O'Connor.

 The Neophyte by Guy N. Smith was published in paperback by New English Library in 1986.
-The cover art depicts a PERSIAN CAT, and was uncredited.
-But thanks to whoever painted this, I don't think I'll ever see a house-cat in the same way I used to.
+The cover art depicts a PERSIAN CAT, and was uncredited--but, thanks to whoever painted this, I don't think I'll ever look at a house-cat in the same way I used to.

 Cat Magic by Jonathan Barry and Whitley Streiber was published in hardcover by Tor in 1986.
 The cover art depicts a TABBY CAT, and was produced by Paul Stinson.